An update on our contract discussions with St. Peter’s Health Partners (Trinity Health)

 What Happens Next

-As always, if you have questions about your specific benefits and coverage, or other concerns, please log in to your online account or call CDPHP member services at the number listed on the back of your member card.
+If you have questions about your benefits or coverage, please log in to your online account or contact CDPHP Member Services at the number on your member ID card.

 Why has a contract agreement not been reached?